 Meanwhile, behind Connie Chung’s successful professional life is her marital life with equally successful American television personality, Maury Povich.
 Povich who has also served as a presenter and host on numerous U.S news networks is most popular for his syndicated tabloid talk show, Maury (1991-present).
 Unlike what is obtainable in marriages comprising people of the same profession, Connie and Maury have been married for over three decades now.

-Connie Chung Bio, Age
+Connie Chung Age and Early Life

 She was born Constance Yu-Hwa Chung on 20th August 1946 in Washington D.C., United States.
 Chung is the last of ten children born to a Chinese government Intelligent Officer, William Ling Chung.
 Mr. Chung migrated with his family from China to the US some months before Connie was born.
 She is, therefore, American by Nationality and Asian by ethnicity.